Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 [SDK source code][source_code] | [Package (PyPI)][cosmos_pypi] | [API reference documentation][ref_cosmos_sdk] | [Product documentation][cosmos_docs] | [Samples][cosmos_samples]

+> This SDK is used for the [SQL API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started).
+For all other APIs, please check the [Azure Cosmos DB documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) to evaluate the best SDK for your project.

 ## Getting started

 ### Prerequisites

 * Azure subscription - [Create a free account][azure_sub]
 * Azure [Cosmos DB account][cosmos_account] - SQL API
 * [Python 2.7 or 3.5.3+][python]

 If you need a Cosmos DB SQL API account, you can create one with this [Azure CLI][azure_cli] command: